gvwilson/sdxjs/en/src/file-backup/index.md

 title: "File Backup"
 ---

-Now that we can test software we have something worth saving.
+Now that we can test software, we have something worth saving.
 A [%i "version control system" %][%g version_control_system "version control system" %][%/i%] like [%i "Git" "version control system!Git" %][Git][git][%/i%] keeps track of changes to files so that we can recover old versions if we want to.
-Its heart is a way to archive files that:
+Its core is a way to archive files that:

 1.  records which versions of which files existed at the same time (so that we can go back to a consistent previous state), and